modoboa/modoboa/doc/getting_started/plugins.rst

 #.
 Global: available to administrators only.
 A single (global) bayes
    database is shared between everyone.

 #.
+Per domain: available to administrators and domain
+   administrators.
+Each domain can have a dedicated database.

+#.
 Per user: each user can create its own database to customize the
    way SpamAssassin will detect spam.

-The per-user level is not activated by default, a dedicated parameter is available through the panel.
+The domain and user levels are not activated by default, dedicated parameters are available through the panel.

 .. note::

-   A user database is only created the first time that user calls the learning feature through the quarantine.
+   Domain and user databases are only created the first time someone calls the learning feature through the quarantine.

 .. warning::